safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 <br>**1) Create Resources Folder**
 <br>The first step is to create a Resources folder to copy the data to.
-Open the FME Server web user interface and navigate to Manage &gt; Resources
+Open the FME Server web interface and navigate to Manage &gt; Resources

 Browse to the Data folder and create a new subfolder called BuildingUpdates: